mongodb/js-bson/docs/upgrade-to-v5.md

 - `ObjectId.prototype.get_inc`
 - `ObjectId.get_inc`
   - The `static getInc()` is private since invoking it increments the next `ObjectId` index, so invoking would impact the creation of subsequent ObjectIds.

+### Negative Zero is now serialized to Double

+While use cases for negative zero may be rare it is important that the value is preserved on round trips through the BSON serialization layer.
+Prior to this change negative zero was possible to preserve with the BSON `new Double(-0)` type, such code can be updated to use `-0` directly.